Sallu110/ADULT-INCOME-CLASSIFICATION-PROJECT/README.md

 # ADULT-INCOME-CLASSIFICATION-PROJECT

-In this project i have predicted income of adults by various factors.you can see visit files to project.
+In this project I have Developed a tool to gauge adult income potential using diverse factors, aiding businesses in deeper customer insights and facilitating informed choices regarding marketing strategies and product innovation.you can visit files to see project.